Karawang Regency

 Karawang Regency is a regency (kabupaten) of West Java, Indonesia.
 The town of Karawang is its administrative centre.
-The regency covers an area of 1,911.09 km^{2} and had a population of 2,127,791 people at the 2010 Census, which grew to 2,361,019 at the 2020 Census.
-The official estimate for mid-2024 was 2,554,384 - comprising 1,302,947 males and 1,278,298 females projected for mid 2025.
-The regency borders Bekasi and Bogor Regencies in the west, the Java Sea in the north, Subang Regency in the east, Purwakarta Regency in the southeast, and Cianjur Regency in the south.
+The regency covers an area of 1,913.71 km^{2} and had a population of 2,127,791 people at the 2010 Census, which grew to 2,361,019 at the 2020 Census, and continues to grow by about 40,000 new residents each year.
+The official estimate for mid 2025 was 2,581,245 (comprising 1,302,947 males and 1,278,298 females).
+The regency borders Bekasi and Bogor Regencies in the west, the Java Sea in the north, Subang Regency in the east, and Purwakarta Regency in the south.
 The regency lies on the eastern outskirts of Metropolitan Jakarta, just outside the Jabodetabek region, and is the site of considerable industrial activity (like factories).

-The area continues to grow which marked the establishment of new factories by domestic and multinational companies in industrial areas.
-However, due to ever-expanding Jakarta (primarily from the eastward expansion of the Jakarta-Cikampek Toll Road and the Cikopo-Palimanan Toll Road), it has seen a heavy influx of housing developments as well as a surge of people.
+The area continues to grow following the establishment of new factories by domestic and multinational companies in industrial areas.
+However, due to ever-expanding of Jakarta's suburbs (primarily from the eastward expansion of the Jakarta-Cikampek Toll Road and the Cikopo-Palimanan Toll Road), it has also seen a heavy influx of housing developments as well as a surge of new residents.

 Administrative districts

 Karawang Regency is divided into thirty districts (kecamatan) comprising 309 administrative villages (desa and Kelurahan).
-The districts are listed below with their areas and populations at the 2010 Census and the 2020 Census, together with the official estimate for mid-2024.
+The districts are listed below with their areas and populations at the 2010 Census and the 2020 Census, together with the official estimate for mid 2025; they are grouped for convenience into four geographical sectors, which have no administrative significance.
 The table includes the locations of the district headquarters, the number of administrative villages in each district (a total of 297 rural desa and 12 urban kelurahan - for which latter please see West Karawang and East Karawang), and its postal code.